notZaki/RRIFT.jl/docs/src/guide/preprocessing.md

 Before applying RRIFT, there's a couple of pre-processing steps including:
 1. Load imaging data from the VFA DICOM files & compute T1 maps
 2. Load imaging data form the DCE DICOM files & convert the DCE-MRI signal into tracer concentration
-    + Note to mybinder users: This step requires a lot of memory, so sadly your journey will end here, but the output from the remaining cells can still be viewed.
 3. Extract signal-time curves from the tumour, muscle, and artery for subsequent model fitting

 **Download DICOM files**

-The pre-processing steps will be shown for a single patien.
+The pre-processing steps will be shown for a single patient.
 First, the DICOM files must be downloaded.
 ```@example ex
 chosen_study_uid = RRIFT.gbm_study_uids[8]